quiquemz/fantasy-la-liga-predictor/README.md

 ## Usage

+## Usage

+To use the app, you will need to deploy the Lambda functions and API Gateway as described in the Architecture section.
+Once you have deployed the necessary resources, you can run the app using the following command:
+`streamlit run app.py`

-To use the model, access the website at http://54.144.240.197:8501/ and enter the name or ID of the player.
-The model will return a recommendation on whether to buy or not based on the player's predicted performance in the next match.
+This will start the Streamlit app, which you can access by navigating to http://localhost:8501 in your web browser.
+From there, you can enter the name or ID of a player and the app will return a recommendation on whether to buy or not based on the player's predicted performance in the next match.

 ## Contributors